 - If not improving, obtain specialist advice.

 - Chronic mucocutaneous candidiasis is a difficult condition to treat.
-Systemic antifungals are the mainstay of treatment; fluconazole and itraconazole are first-line options, with ketoconazole reserved for patients resistant or intolerant to these drugs.
+Systemic antifungals are the mainstay of treatment; fluconazole and itraconazole are first-line options.
+Oral ketoconazole was withdrawn in 2013 because of concerns about liver damage.

-- The term invasive candidiasis (IC) encompasses a variety of severe candidal infections:
+- The term invasive candidiasis encompasses a variety of severe candidal infections:

 - The most common form is candidaemia (about 60% of cases).

-- Any internal organ can be affected (disseminated candidiasis or deep organ infection, below).
+- Any internal organ can be affected (see 'Disseminated candidiasis (deep organ infection)', below).

 - Invasive candidiasis is life-threatening.
 Systemic candidiasis has an estimated mortality rate of about 70-80%.